 The Roman Catholic Church in India owes Hindus an abject apology for the blood libel she has perpetuated for centuries, falsely charging Hindus with the murder of Thomas even as she falsely charges Jews with the murder of Jesus. – Ishwar Sharan

-The Deccan Chronicle in Chennai carried on 2 July 2012 a “mystic mantra” column called “Feast of Thomas” (article now deleted) by Fr Francis Gonsalves, the former president of the Jesuit-run Vidyajyoti Theological College in New Delhi.
+The Deccan Chronicle in Chennai carried on 2 July 2012 a “mystic mantra” column called “Feast of Thomas” by Fr Francis Gonsalves, the former president of the Jesuit-run Vidyajyoti Theological College in New Delhi.
 The feast for St Thomas is celebrated on July 3rd every year in India.
 Fr Francis knows better than this writer that the story of St Thomas in India is untrue.
 He also knows that prestigious Jesuit schools in Europe would never refer to the Thomas in India story without first qualifying it as an unverified Gnostic moral fable.
 But Fr Francis whose ancestors were Christian converts in Goa—by force or fraud we do not know—is an Indian Jesuit under a communal compulsion to deceive his congregation and support their fanciful apostolic aspirations for India.
 And there is also the politics of which his religious order is more than famous—or should we say infamous.
 Fr Francis had a candidate for the Indian presidency in the person of a deracinated tribal convert called Purno Sangma.
 Therefore Fr Francis must continue to perpetrate the St Thomas in India lie as he believes that Thomas has already claimed India for Christ and that claim could have been actualized in the person of Purno Sangma.
 So Fr Francis wrote:

 I’m often asked by the people here in India and abroad, “When did Christianity come to India?”
 “Indian Christianity is about 2,000 years old,” I reply, adding, “Ever since St Thomas, one of Jesus’ beloved disciples, came to India.”
 Thus, we have the so-called “St Thomas Christians”—mainly from Kerala—whose ancestors received Jesus’ “Gospel” soon after his resurrection.
 On July 3, Christians will celebrate the feast of Saint Thomas.